ergodicio/tsadar/docs/source/getting_started.rst

     :emphasize-lines: 3

     mlflow:
         experiment: folder1
         run: name of the run

 Once you have adjusted the parameters and saved the changes made, you will want to implement the run command.
-There are **2** run "modes".
+There are two run "modes".

 **Fit mode** perfoms the fitting procedure producing plasma conditions from the data.